WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - with event based architecture, it may happen that you cause an infinite loop of invocations (think s3 events)

 - you can troubleshoot the problem by **setting reserved concurrency limit to 0**.
 This will make it so your function is not invoked at all.
 There is a **built-in option for that within the UI**.

+  - keep in mind that **some services, like s3, retry events**.
+This means that you might want **to wait before turning the reserved concurrency back on to non-zero number**.
+Of course, the if you have your fix in place, that should not be a problem.

+    - AWS recommends using two buckets to avoid an issue with s3 recursive PUTs / READs altogether.
+[Source article](https://aws.amazon.com/blogs/compute/avoiding-recursive-invocation-with-amazon-s3-and-aws-lambda/).

 #### Deployments with `CodeDeploy`